SivasankariKannan/SivasankariKannan/README.md

-## Hi All 😊 It's me SivasankariKannan
+## Hi There,😊 This is SivasankariKannan

 - 🔭 Here's my [CV](https://sivasankari-kannan-cv.tiiny.site/)
 - 👋 Hi, I’m @SivasankariKannan